uptkompwp/.github/profile/README.md

-## Asisten Lab UPT Komputer | STMIK Widya Pratama Pekalongan
+## Asisten Lab UPT Komputer | Institut Widya Pratama Pekalongan
 Will be update the readme soon..!